-- Brookside Charter School uses network content filtering safeguards that meet the criteria as set out by the Children's Internet Protection Act (CIPA), which address concerns about access to offensive content over the internet on school devices. - All Parents will be required to sign up for the parent portal through Securly.
-This is a free service requiring only an email address.
-The email address provided upon school enrollment will be used.

-• All Brookside Charter School usage expectations and policies apply to use on public Wi-Fi networks just as they do when at school.
+- Brookside Charter School uses network content filtering safeguards that meet the criteria as set out by the Children's Internet Protection Act (CIPA), which address concerns about access to offensive content over the internet on school devices. - All Parents agreeing to allow their students to take home their device will be signed up for the parent portal through Securly. - All Brookside Charter School usage expectations and policies apply to use on public Wi-Fi networks just as they do when at school.